 Since the earliest days of golf course design, architects have been touting every piece of land as having been deemed by God as a perfect location for golf, and every club has touted its architect as a genius.
 Duran Golf Club in Viera, Fla. has gone well beyond the usual excesses in describing course architect Chip Powell.

-site, Powell did much more than just move earth in creating Duran.
+According to their site, Powell did much more than just move earth in creating Duran.

 "His keen eye for manipulating an area's natural weather patterns and wind tendencies make him a highly-sought, Florida course architect," reads the description.